Yawson-Enoch/color-shades-and-tints-generator/README.md

 - click on color box to copy to clipboard.

 ## PACKAGE USED

-- Used values.js package from npm.
+- values.js package from npm.